25 Employee Incentive Ideas To Motivate Your Team

 Let your employee know you appreciate their work, and why.
 Ask them what they’d like as a reward.
-Put your rewards into a box and let employees draw out their reward.
+Put your ideas into a box and let employees draw out their reward.

 There are endless ways you can create low-cost incentives for employees that reward a job well done.
 The key is being creative and understanding two things:

 - Expectations—what do your employees expect from you and their job?
 Once you know this, you can exceed those expectations (even in small ways) and make them feel great.